-With an aim to foster fieldworkers who aim to uncover the source of global issues and to solve them by taking a locally-oriented approach focused on local perspectives and considering historical and cultural backgrounds, the Master's Program in Area Studies sets standards for the skills and knowledge students should acquire before graduation as described below.
-Those who fulfill the graduation requirements and pass their thesis defense will be awarded a diploma.
+With an aim to foster fieldworkers who aim to uncover the source of global issues and to solve them by taking a locally-oriented approach focused on local

-- 1. The ability to establish a fieldwork-oriented methodology using the languages of East Asia, Southeast Asia, South Asia, the Middle East, Africa, Europe and Latin America - 2.
-The ability to challenge issues that cannot be fully grasped in conventional studies through local society-oriented ideas not defined by national borders as well as joint studies covering multiple disciplines

-- 3. The ability to make academic and social contributions to identify various global phenomena from a local perspective and approach and support global civil society and local diversity as a next-generation areas studies researcher - 4.
+- 1. The ability to establish a fieldwork-oriented methodology using the languages of East Asia, Southeast Asia, South Asia, the Middle East, Africa, Latin America and Europe - 2.
+The ability to challenge issues that cannot be fully grasped in conventional studies through local society-oriented ideas not defined by national borders as well as joint studies covering multiple disciplines - 3.
+The ability to make academic and social contributions to identify various global phenomena from a local perspective and approach and support global civil society and local diversity as a next-generation areas studies researcher - 4.
 The ability to compile a master's thesis with proper structure and consistent development of arguments, based on a clear awareness of the issues to be addressed and sufficient prior research